The Institute for the Study of the Crown in Canada aims:

 - To broaden knowledge of the constitutional role of the Crown; the impartial head-of-state functions performed by the Sovereign, the Governor General, and the Lieutenant Governors; and Canada’s honours and symbols of authority.

-The Institute for the Study of the Crown in Canada (Institut d’études sur la Couronne au Canada) originated as the Friends of the Canadian Crown.
-Formed in 2005, this was an informal network of people from a variety of backgrounds interested in promoting knowledge and understanding of the institution of constitutional monarchy in Canada.
-The Friends of the Canadian Crown became the present Institute in 2014.
+Founded in 2014, the Institute for the Study of the Crown in Canada (Institut d’études sur la Couronne au Canada) is a respected authority on the Crown in Canada, having evolved from an informal network, begun in 2005, of people from a variety of backgrounds interested in promoting knowledge and understanding of the institution of constitutional monarchy in Canada.